Use Mystic Bids to Forecast Business Growth Now

 Description: The government requires full-service advertising and marketing support to advance nationwide personnel acquisition and retention programs.
 A full-service advertising agency will provide end-to-end services, including strategy development, research, creative production, media placement, event marketing, and social media.
 The effort supports multiple Army organizations and covers campaigns across traditional and digital media platforms.
 These services will support recruiting and retention for the Active Army, Army Reserve, officer programs, and specialized missions, including Special Operations, medical, legal, and other critical skill areas.

-Status: The current contract with Omnicom Group will expire in November 2028.
+Status: The current contract with Omnicom Group will expire on November 19, 2028. - Systems Engineering Technology and Innovation (SETI)

 RFP Type: Other